 They also had no bus or taxi money between them.

-My text: Hi [Boss], I was waiting at bus stop to go home yesterday evening when I bumped into a lost Lithuanian heavy metal band with a crate of cider.
-After walking for several hours to help them find their destination I was rather more drunk than I expected.
+My text: Hi [Boss], I was waiting at the bus stop waiting to go home yesterday evening when I bumped into a lost Lithuanian heavy metal band with a crate of cider.
+After walking for several hours to help them find their destination I was more tipsy than I expected.
 Very sorry, I won’t be able to make it in today.